eclipse-archived/ceylon-ide-eclipse/README.md

         mvn clean install

-2.  `site/target/site` now contains an update site you can install from.
-    (Need to have IMP update site added too.)
+2. The directory `site/target/site` now contains an update site you can install from.
+(You need to have IMP update site added too.)

 ## License